IsachiUchiha/LyricsFinder/README.md

 ### Features
 ___________

-* Shows a album to which lyric belong to.
-* Shows uploader as well as rating provided by users.
+* Shows uploader ,rating and no. of votes provided by users.
-* Shows number of downloads and  timelength of each lyric.
+* Shows album ,number of downloads and  timelength of each lyric.
 * You can view lyric in a separate window or can download it.